 ) No, I'm sticking with that.
 It makes sense.

 Ray: (to Debra) Don't get on your high horse if you can't stand the smell.

-Robert: Confucious say: "He who have stupid husband get stupid party."
-(Ray sarcastically laughs) Frank: 'Cause you're stupid!
-Robert: "He who marry Raymond need look elsewhere for good time."
-(Ray sarcastically laughs) Frank: 'Cause you're stupid!
+: Confucious say: "He who have stupid husband get stupid party."
+(Ray sarcastically laughs) Frank

-In one episode, Marie said that Ray was good at telling jokes.
+- In "Net Worth", Marie said that Ray was good at telling jokes.
 She asks Ray to tell the joke about the guy who orders peanuts in the bar, and then proceeds to tell the whole joke. (the peanuts said nice things about the guy; the guy asks what the story was, and the bartender said they're "complimentary") When Marie tells Ray to tell the joke, Ray is confused why he should bother, because she just told the punchline.

 Frank: Come on, Ray, you gonna talk some more trash?

 Ray: I don't know, I'm distracted by the shine off your scalp.

 Marie: (laughing) 'Cause you're bald!